jianing-sun/Javacard-Apdu-TLV/README.md

 # Javacard Embedded Test - Jianing Sun
+## Java Mechanisms with Embedded Context
+* Java is a general purpose programming technology based on statically typed object oriented.
+JVM (java Virtual Machine) is useful when it comes to embedded system.
+Becase Java program source files are compiled into a well-defined assembly code specified for JVM which virtualizes the underlying execution architecture.
+The association of an object-oriented programming language and of a virtual provides many key benefits.
+* Java mainly borrows its syntax from C, but uses OOP paradigm that supports a dual paradigm (OOP like Java and imperative like C).
+* GC (Garbage collector) is also a powerful tool for embedded with Java.
+Data memory management is automatic and controlled by the garbage collector.
+The GC can be considered a memory optimizer that maximizes data memory availability during program execution.
+* Multi-threading is another important feature.
+Both the Java language and the virtual machine offer simple built-in mechanisms, like thread management and synchronization for mutual exclusive access of code blocks and reliable communication between threads.
+* Embedded & Simulated Java Platform: Java platform is standardized by a well-defined execution model and software APIs, and it separates the hardware, drivers and virtual processor form the software application layers.

 ## Instruction of the Android Application
 1. Below is the main view of this application.
 From the requirements of this app, there are mainly three parts (from top to bottom):